The Best Women’s Shoes for CrossFit Training

 Doing these workouts in traditional running shoes can be problematic when performing lifting movements.
 The soft heel of a running shoe is designed to compress under load to give your feet some cushion while you run.
 However, while lifting you want a firm sole that does not compress.
 A soft sole under your foot is hard to balance on, and it even takes away some of the power you need to be explosive in your movements.
 Some CrossFitters solve this problem by purchasing a pair of traditional lifting shoes for heavy lifting days and wearing their running shoes for the high repetition, lighter lifts in metcon workouts.
 The only shoe in this review that is strictly marketed as a running shoe is the Merrell Bare Access Arc 4 - Women's.
 Although it is not an all-purpose model geared towards CrossFitters, we do see it rather frequently in our gyms.
 It is light and comfortable, and has a 0 mm heel to toe drop, which some CrossFitters prefer over a bulkier heel.

 Cross-trainers are versatile options that can be worn for different activities.
 Unlike strict running models, they aren't designed for extremely long runs.
 Since these types are made to handle a variety of movements, they are a popular style with CrossFitters.
-We chose two cross-training models for this review, the Nike Lunar Cross Element and the Reebok Sprint 2.0 - Women's.
+We chose one cross-training model for this review, the Reebok Sprint 2.0 - Women's.
 Even though it is not strictly a running shoe, the Reebok Sprint is our Top Pick for Running WODs.
-The Lunar Cross is also a wonderful pair to run it, but it is not great for the lifting movements that we often see in combination with running in our workouts.

 Simply put, CrossFitters do a lot of lifting.
 It seems only fitting to have at least one shoe that is primarily for lifting.
 The shoe that we consider lifting specific in this review is the Reebok Lite TR - Women's.
 The Lite TR is also the only high-top shoe in this review.
 Comparing a high-top pair to a group of low profile models is a little like comparing apples to oranges, but the Lite TR has quite a few aspects to it that make it useful to have in a CrossFit gym.
 For instance, this model is great for rope climbs; the high top gives superb protection from rope burns and they are grippy on the rope.